bsgh1107/bsgh1107.github.io/Unexplored & Hidden Gems.markdown

 [Go to Surinsar Post](https://bsgh1107.github.io/blog/travel/2025/03/10/surinsar-Jammu.html)

-## *1. SudhMahadev, Gaurikund & Mantalai, Udhampur-Jammu*
+## *1. Sudh Mahadev, Gaurikund & Mantalai, Udhampur-Jammu*
-Sudhmahadev is a revered Hindu pilgrimage site situated in the Chenani tehsil of Udhampur district, in the Jammu region of Jammu and Kashmir.
+Sudh Mahadev is a revered Hindu pilgrimage site situated in the Chenani tehsil of Udhampur district, in the Jammu region of Jammu and Kashmir.

 [Go to SudhMahadave, Gaurikund  & Mantalai Post](https://bsgh1107.github.io/blog/travel/2025/03/13/Sariyatal-Nanital.html)